 Thirty years of exploration in wild places taught me that the separation between man and nature is an idea that exists in the western mind only.
 Nature is not ‘out there’, we are part of it.
 During my travels I was struck by the intimate way herders and nomadic people relate to the natural environment.
 Land in those marginal regions has spirit, contains memories and is venerated because she nourishes all living beings.
 In my part of the world we’ve lost touch with nature.
 We treat the earth like a warehouse of materials for us to use and enjoy without constraint.
 To reverse the trend I visit cultures that live closer to nature and look for narratives that contain wisdom that is relevant for the 21st century.
 Yep, quite a challenge in a hi-tech and data driven era called the Anthropocene, but a cross pollination of traditional knowledge, science and technology can lead to new ideas and innovative solutions.
-Read more below about the first three projects.
+Four projects are presented below.

 Rivers and mountains sing in the Altai Mountains in the heart of Central Asia.
 Native inhabitants believe that everything in nature has spirit and is alive.
 A principal goal of the pilot field study The Landscape Speaks in Siberia (August 2016) is to establish a dialogue between local communities and policy makers about the value and preservation of living landscapes, landscapes that are essential to the survival of the Altai indigenous culture.
 Summer 2016 the pilot brought together the sciences, traditional knowledge and the arts to document the seen and unseen qualities of the sacred Karakol Valley in the Altai Republic (Siberia).
 The team collected and mapped information about flora, fauna, places of power, memories, stories and mythology.
 The maps the team has made are being processed into a multi-layered digital map that will become freely available on this website.
 You are welcome to read more and check the image gallery for photo’s of the fieldwork week, see next column.